The Dior Book Tote Club: Where Intellect Invites Innovation to Designer Marketing

 A Pandora doll, circa 1760-1770, from Victoria and Albert Museum

-As a huge book and fashion lover, I am naturally obsessed with The Dior Book Tote Club.
-It’s a mini-series on Youtube and each episode features a public intellectual type of woman strolling through an iconic bookstore talking about some of their favorite books as they load them into the Dior tote.
-These women are Rosamund Pike, an actress who was educated in English literature at Oxford, Beatrice Borromeo, an Italian journalist and fashion model, and Nine d’Urso a French socialite and model who cannot be bothered to have Instagram or Facebook but enjoys books, art, museums, and philosophy.
-These profiles alone give a rather clear intention of the campaign and what it seeks to attract- women whose love for fashion and art doesn’t end with their chic outfits and bags, but expands to the enjoyment of their intellectual stimulation.
+As a devoted reader and fashion enthusiast, I am captivated by The Dior Book Tote Club.
+The mini-series on YouTube features public intellectuals wandering iconic bookstores, sharing their favorite books as they fill the Dior tote.
+Rosamund Pike, an Oxford-educated actress; Beatrice Borromeo, an Italian journalist and model; and Nine d’Urso, a French socialite and model who avoids Instagram and Facebook yet delights in books, art, museums, and philosophy.
+The cast alone signals the campaign’s intention: to attract women whose love for fashion and art extends beyond aesthetics into intellectual curiosity.

-Enjoy the linked video below and feel free to share with me your thoughts.
+Enjoy the linked video below, and feel free to share your thoughts.